daviddupuis/jeffskinnerbox.github.io/content/drafts/curl-cheat-sheet.md

 In this case the command is: `curl -o $HOME/tmp/junk.html http://www.centos.org`.
-And to use the URL name as the filename to store the result, use the command: `curl -O http://www.centos.org/index.html` and the output will be in the current dirctory, in file `index.html`.
+And to use the URL name as the filename to store the result, use the command: `curl -O http://www.centos.org/index.html` and the output will be in the current directory, in file `index.html`.

-## Downloading Muiltiple Files
+## Downloading Multiple Files
 We can download multiple files in a single shot by specifying the URLs on the command line.

 ```shell